Web-n-Composite/crypto-hacks-list/README.md

-<p>Although the South Korean exchange&nbsp;Coinrailwas a relatively small cryptocurrency exchange, it was doing a lot of business, which attracted the attention of hackers.&nbsp;<a href="https://www.coindesk.com/coinrail-exchange-hacked-loses-possibly-40-million-in-cryptos"><u>The exact details of the attack are still unclear</u></a>&nbsp;&nbsp;, and the exchange lost about&nbsp;<em>$40 million</em>&nbsp;.</p>
+Although the South Korean exchange Coinrail was a relatively small cryptocurrency exchange, it was doing a lot of business, which attracted the attention of [hackers](https://www.coindesk.com/coinrail-exchange-hacked-loses-possibly-40-million-in-cryptos).The exact details of the attack are still unclear, and the exchange lost about $40 million.